Manavana/vito-test/README.md

 }
 ```
 And finally, you can get the list of all the docs of each element from the database.
 For a user list I recommend using a start offset of 16, otherwise you might get an empty list.
 I haven't figured out how to fix this yet.

+You can set the number of documents on the screen with the field *first* and move around changing *offset*.
 ```css
 {
   users(first: 3, offset: 16) {